Labour Law

 Published 28 April 2026·5 min read

-Defined as systematic psychological harassment in workplace, mobbing is a violation type that can cause serious damage to employee's work life, health, and personal rights.
-In Turkish law, mobbing is evaluated under both labour law and general obligations law; various legal remedies are granted to employee.
-This guide examines legal framework of mobbing and routes to be followed.
+Defined as systematic psychological harassment in the workplace, mobbing is a type of violation that can cause serious damage to an employee's professional life, health, and personal rights.
+In Turkish law, mobbing is evaluated under both labour law and general obligations law, and various legal remedies are available to affected employees.
+This guide examines the legal framework of mobbing and the routes available for redress.

 What Is Mobbing